 Like with any massive project (including the Avengers, the Justice league, and more!) the best way to ensure that your changes and implementation starts with a bang is to have the right team of specialist heroes in place from the very start, each proficient in their own sphere.

 The best car in the entire world won't go anywhere without a driver.
 Likewise, an incredible system can’t deliver optimum results without the support of a strong, skilled, dedicated and passionate team.
 So now that you've chosen your ideal WMS, you need to ensure you have the best team in place to ensure success and meet your business case objectives.
 Especially if it is world domination...
 Move over, Bezos.

 Like the firm, cerebral leader of the X-Men, the Executive Sponsors need to define, monitor and approve attainment of project goals and objectives.

 Their role includes approving “executive level” WMS implementation schedules, as well as reviewing and approving the preparedness of the team as well as post-project assessments.
 Additionally their scope extends to reviewing and approving budgets, project scope and timeline changes.
 Yes, their insights should feel like they are plugged in to every element of the business!

-Your project manager is king of the WMS implementation process.
 Project managers are the glue that holds your team together, giving them the support they need to keep the implementation running smoothly while communicating with the Executive Sponsors.

 Project managers are like Black Panther - keen strategists, agile, and a pivotal part of any WMS implementation project.
 They have some key roles, including managing the implementation issues list, resolving business issues, liasing with the WMS provider and proactively monitoring all the responsibilities of all the players.